dilmaheu/dilmahtea.me/docs/tutorials/how-to-work-with-remote-images.md

 Title: How to work with remote images
 ---

 `astro-imagetools` supports remote images.
-So, you don't need to do anything special for remote images.
-Just pass the URL of the remote image to the `src` attribute of the component that you want to use.
+So, you don't need to do anything special for them.
+Just pass the remote image URL to the `src` attribute of the component you want to use.

 ```astro
 ---